Dynamics 365 for Marketing readme

 First-run experience success and failure emails sometimes aren't delivered.

-- Deactivated contacts won't receive any emails from journeys they were participating in, but they might continue to be included in other actions, such as tasks and workflows.
+- Deactivated contacts won't receive any emails from journeys they may be participating in, but they might continue to be included in other actions, such as tasks and workflows.

 - Insights for journeys, emails, and marketing pages may take up to six hours to display.